Susan Barlow

 Susan Barlow (also Baldwin) is a fictional character from the British ITV soap opera Coronation Street.
 She made her debut screen appearance on 5 April 1965.
 Susan has been portrayed by four actresses since her introduction.
 Katie Heanue was the first actress to play the character, appearing sporadically in the 1960s uncredited.
-Wendy Jane Walker took over the role for 26 episodes between 1970 and 1971 and between 1973 and 1974.
+Wendy Jane Walker took over the role for 26 episodes between 1970 and 1971, and between 1973 and 1974.
 When the character returned, Suzy Paterson was recast in the role.

-She appeared in eight episodes from December 1979 until July 1981.
+She appeared in eight episodes from December 1979, until July 1981.
 Walker reprised the role on a permanent basis from October 1985 until November 1987.
 The fourth actress to play the role was Joanna Foster, who appeared in eight episodes in 2001 until the character was killed off.
 The character's final appearance was on 11 February 2001.

 Casting

-Katie Heanue played Susan as a baby and young child from 1965 until 1970 when Heannau and her family moved away from the Manchester area.
-Child actress Wendy Jane Walker took over the role later in 1970.
+From 1965 until 1970, Katie Heanue played Susan as a baby, and a young child.
+Afterwards, Katie Heanue and her family moved away from the Manchester area.

+Child actress, Wendy Jane Walker, took over the role later in 1970.
 Although Susan was written out in 1971, Walker made recurring appearances in 1973 and 1974.

-Suzy Patterson played Susan from 1979 to 1981 but only made a small number of appearances.
-Walker took back the role in 1985 and Susan became a main character again before departing in 1987.
-Patterson had played the role with a strong Scots accent, whereas Walker did not.
-After a thirteen-year absence, Susan returned for a final time in early 2001, now played by Joanna Foster, which saw the character get killed off after introducing her secret son Adam.
+Suzy Patterson played Susan from 1979 to 1981, but only made a small number of appearances.
+Patterson played the role with a strong Scots accent, which was lost when Walker took the role back in 1985.

+In 1985, and Susan became a main character again, before departing in 1987.

+After a thirteen-year absence, Susan returned for a final time in early 2001, now played by Joanna Foster, where Susan got killed off after introducing her secret son Adam.